NyanHelsing/starfall/docs/INSTALLING.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-#### Installing Git
+### Installing Git

 Often an application will be distributed as a `zip`, `app`, `pkg` or `dmg` file, but Starfall is distributed as a _git repository_.

-If Starfall was distributed as a zip, app, pkg, or dmg, it would be complicated to support changes to the block list or new automation instructions, and it would be complicate to support folks who want to change or add to the block list or automation instructions.
+If Starfall was distributed as a `zip`, `app`, `pkg`, or `dmg`, it would be complicated to support changes to the block list or new automation instructions, and it would be complicated to support folks who want to change or add to the block list or automation instructions.

 Git is a version control system that is used to manage the source code for Starfall.
 It is used to download (clone) the repository to your local machine, and to push changes back to the repository.